 You don't need to pay for sermon transcription if you only attend church weekly:

-- Sermon Keeper: 3 free recordings with full AI transcription, summary, and Bible verse detection (iOS)
+- Sermon Keeper: free 3-day trial — full AI transcription, summary, and Bible verse detection (iOS)

 - TurboScribe: 3 free files per day, up to 30 minutes each — enough for one sermon per week (Web)